Celebrity privacy

 Celebrity privacy refers to the right of celebrities and public figures, largely entertainers, athletes or politicians, to withhold the information they are unwilling to disclose.
 This term often pertains explicitly to personal information, which includes addresses and family members, among other data for personal identification.
 Different from the privacy of the general public, 'Celebrity Privacy' is considered as "controlled publicity," challenged by the press and the fans.
 In addition, Paparazzi make commercial use of their private data.

 Some national and state governments set up privacy laws mainly to protect celebrity privacy and their family members.
 The legal impact of these celebrity privacy laws has currently been undetermined since the curb for celebrity privacy intrusion often counteracts the legal principle of "free press" in many countries.

-Debate Surrounding the Celebrity Privacy
+Debate the Celebrity Privacy

 Scholars have debated how much or what type of privacy celebrities and their friends or family can or should expect.
 Commonly posed arguments center upon topics such as the idea of celebrity privacy as controlled publicity, the intrusion of paparazzi or fans, and what types of privacy should be granted to and expected by children of celebrities.